sumitkondal/java_design_patterns/creation-design-pattern.md

 }
 ```

+### Factory Pattern
-**Factory Pattern**: Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
+Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
 e.g.-
 ```java
 public interface Currency {